Kimplul/kmi/README.md

 Simple build with default configuration:
 + `make`

-This results in `kmi.bin`, which is the bootloader and the payload kernel.
+This results in `kmi.bin`, which is the loader and the payload kernel.
-Currently the kernel expects to be loaded into a specific address, allowing arbitrary boot locations is on my TODO list.
-The load address depends on the configured RAM base address, see `arch/riscv64/conf/kmi.its` and `PM_KERN_BASE`.
-Dynamically detecting RAM base is also TODO.
+The loader should support being loaded to arbitrary memory locations.
+You should avoid the lowest 1 MiB of RAM, as the kernel is relocated thereabouts after the loader has kicked itself into virtual memory.

 Useful `make` flags and targets: